GBernhard/graspit_python_interface/README.md

 - Ubuntu: This interface was built on Ubuntu 16.04
 - GraspIt!: While building, the shared library of GraspIt! is linked.
 It is necessary, to build GraspIt! before using this interface.
 For installing GraspIt! see the installation instructions at http://graspit-simulator.github.io/.

-Building the interface:
+2. Building the interface:
-1. Install necessary prerequisites.
+- Install necessary prerequisites.
-2. Adapt the include paths in the Makefile, so it matches your local environment.
+- Adapt the include paths in the Makefile, so it matches your local environment.
-3. Build the Interface by running make in this directory ($ make)
+- Build the Interface by running make in this directory ($ make)

-Removing built files:
+ --- Remove ---

 By executing the command "$ make clean" you remove the files created by make.

  --- Using the interface ---

-After building, you can use the interface as an common python package: import graspit_python_interface interface = graspit_python_interface.GraspitPythonInterface() interface.startGraspit()
+After building, you can use the interface as an common python package:

+import graspit_python_interface

+interface = graspit_python_interface.GraspitPythonInterface()

+interface.startGraspit()